 Have you taken out finance with NatWest?

-The RBS group - which is 82% owned by the British taxpayer - is currently under investigation by the UK’s financial regulator along with all the other top banks after concerns were raised about the number of unfair rejections being received by the Financial Ombudsman Service (FOS) which has been overturning an average 75% of the rejections referred to it.
+The RBS group – which is 82% owned by the British taxpayer – has been under investigation by the UK’s financial regulator along with all the other top banks after concerns were raised about the number of unfair rejections being received by the Financial Ombudsman Service (FOS).

-The scale of rejections being overturned has prompted the UK regulator – the Financial Conduct Authority (FCA) – to investigate the claims handling processes of the whole industry.
-One investigation into the medium banks has already revealed ‘serious concerns’ about the way in which PPI claims are being investigated.
-There have also been hints that two of the top banks may be facing fines for their conduct when the second investigation reports later this year.
+The scale of rejections being overturned prompted the UK regulator – the Financial Conduct Authority (FCA) – to investigate the claims handling processes of the whole industry.
+One investigation into the medium banks revealed ‘serious concerns’ about the way in which PPI claims were being investigated.

-The state-backed group has set aside £2.6 billion to pay successful PPI claimants – part of the £18 billion+ set aside by the industry to pay back mis-sold PPI premiums.
-Some industry observers believe the final redress figure could be as high as £25 billion.
+The state-backed group has set aside £4.9 billion to pay successful PPI claimants – part of the £40 billion+ set aside by the industry to pay back mis-sold PPI premiums.

 Was my NatWest policy mis-sold?